gasparian/lsh-search-go/README.md

 1. Prepare the [ANN benchmark dataset](http://ann-benchmarks.com/deep-image-96-angular.hdf5):
     - ~~download dataset and write script for stats calculating using the hdf5;~~
     - ~~add mongodb in project~~;
-    - ~~write a script to fill mongodb with the benchmarked dataset.~~ Search index will be stored as new fields in the documents;
+    - ~~write a script to fill mongodb with the benchmarked dataset.
+Search index will be stored as new fields in the documents~~;
     - add unit tests for basic db functions;
-2. Make comprehensive config file and parser for it (toml):
-    - mean and std vectors (?);
-    - url of the db;
-    - number of hyper-planes to split the space;
-    - target distance metric;
-    - number of LSH permutations (there will new buckets in the db with separate index);
-    - defaults (like number of results in a response and etc.);
-    - add unittests for the config parser (all functions);
-3. Implement the LSH algorithm:
+2. Implement the LSH algorithm:
     - ~~write functions for random planes generation~~;
     - ~~write functions to perform basic vector operations~~;
     - ~~add ability to store generated plane coefs on disk~~;
     - add unit tests for public functions;
-4. Make main app API:
+3. Make main app API:
-    - app must read and parses the config file;
-    - (create) the app needs to get dataset stats from the db (using mongo's aggregations) and iterate over the documents to update the search index field;
+    - (build) the app needs to get dataset stats from the db (using mongo's aggregations) and iterate over the documents to update the search index field.
+Should stop and block other running tasks;
-    - (get) app returns the NNs' "names" of the queried point;
+    - (get) app returns the NNs' "names" of the queried data point;
     - (put) app adds new document into the db, and calculates the hashes;
     - (pop) clean the search index by the given point "name";
     - add unit tests for API methods;
-5. Add search quality testing using the test part of the benchmark dataset:
+4. Add search quality testing using the test part of the benchmark dataset:
     - write a script that sends the test data points to the seach index, and compares the answers with the ground truth;
     - script must also write out the log with all needed mertrics (FPR, FNG, ROC, f1 and etc.);
     - add unit tests for metrics calculation funcs;
-6. Add monitoring to the service:
+5. Add monitoring to the service:
     - add perf check on the remotely running service;
     - add metrics and dashboard for overall usage analytics;